nextcloud/documentation/admin_manual/maintenance/backup.rst

 #.
 The config folder
 #.
 The data folder
 #.
-The database (found in the data folder for sqlite installs)
+The database

-To restore an ownCloud instance:

-#.
-Extract ownCloud to your webserver
-#.
-Copy over your config folder with your backed up config folder
-#.
-Copy over your data folder with your backed up data folder
-#.
-Import your database
-#.
-Update config.php of any changes to your database connection

 Backup Folders
 ------

-Simply copy your config and data folder(or even your whole ownCloud install and data folder) to a place outside of your ownCloud environment.
+Simply copy your config and data folder (or even your whole ownCloud install and data folder) to a place outside of your ownCloud environment.
+You could use this command:

+    rsync -Aax owncloud/ owncloud-dirbkp_`date +"%Y%m%d"`/

 Backup Database
 ------